 The G9x isn't the cheapest mouse we've found from Logitech, but it's easily one of the best models for serious gamers.
-Based off of the aggressively praised G9, this Logitech adds a few new features and upgrades that make it an even more appealing choice for gaming.
+Based on the aggressively praised G9, this Logitech mouse adds a few new features and upgrades that make it an even more appealing choice for gaming.
 That includes a 5700 DPI sensitivity rating as well as some pretty impressive software that can help you get the best gaming experience around.
-The ability to assign five different DPI presets in the software platform is a game changer, but there are some cool accompaniments like the ability to control RGB lighting as well.
+The ability to assign five different DPI presets in the software platform is a game-changer, but there are some cool accompaniments like the ability to control RGB lighting as well.

-What remains of the original G9 is pretty great too.
-Two different size weights allow you to adjust this gaming mouse to suit your specific preferences precisely, and the thumb buttons are nicely positioned to give you easy access to specialized macro actions assigned through the software.
+What remains of the original G9 is pretty great, too.
+Two different-sized weights allow you to adjust this gaming mouse to suit your specific preferences precisely, and the thumb buttons are nicely positioned to give you easy access to specialized macro actions assigned through the software.

-If you're left handed, it can still be incredibly frustrating to find a mouse built for you.
-Ambidextrous design is still the exception rather than the rule, but the G200s offers an ambidextrous design along with some solid features specific to the needs of gamers for only $20.
+If you're left-handed, it can be incredibly frustrating to find a mouse built for you.
+Ambidextrous design is still the exception rather than the rule for most mice, but the G300s offers an ambidextrous design along with some solid features specific to the needs of gamers for only $20.
 This isn't the most elite gaming mouse that Logitech makes, but it's an impressive choice for those operating on a budget.

 While the max DPI is only 2500, there is a dedicated button that allows you to shift between different customizable presets.
-And with the inclusion of onboard, memory, you can tweak your configuration until it's perfect and then never have to worry about it again.
-And whether you're left-handed or right-handed, there's a lot to love about the design here.
+And with the inclusion of onboard memory, you can tweak your configuration until it's perfect and then never have to worry about it again.
+Whether you're left-handed or right-handed, there's a lot to love about the design here.
 It's highly ergonomic and seems to melt right into the palm of your hand seamlessly.

 4. Logitech G203 Prodigy Gaming Mouse

-The G203 is a gaming mouse that's price comparably to the G300s, but it's also a gaming mouse that's developed a personality all its own.
-The 6,000 DPI sensor doesn't represent the best and most cutting edge sensor quality around, but it's easily enough for all but the most precise twitch oriented gamers, and it's a significantly above average sensitivity for the $20 price tag that Amazon is currently asking.
+The G203 is a gaming mouse that's priced comparably to the G300s, but it's also one that had developed a personality all of its own.
+The 6000 DPI sensor doesn't represent the best and most cutting-edge sensor quality around, but it's easily plenty for all but the most precise twitch-oriented gamers, and it's a significantly above-average sensitivity for the $20 price tag that Amazon is currently asking.

 Rather than focus on packing in as many cool gaming features as possible, Logitech has instead turned their attention to quality build design for this gaming mouse.
-There's a satisfying sense of weight and response to each click that's unmatched by many more expensive gaming mouse models, and and the Prodigy series gaming mouse offers quality performance along with some of the best response times we've seen in a mouse, particularly one in the budget price range.
+There's a satisfying sense of weight and response to each click that's unmatched by many more expensive gaming mouse models, and the Prodigy series of mice offers quality performance along with some of the best response times we've seen, particularly in the budget price range.

 5. Logitech G Pro Wireless Gaming Mouse

-And in a refreshing but rare move, this gaming mouse is completely ambidextrous.
-Whether you're right- or left-handed, this is easily going to be one of the best mouse you'll find for gaming.
+And in a rare but refreshing move, this gaming mouse is completely ambidextrous.
+Whether you're right- or left-handed, this is easily going to be one of the best mice you'll find for gaming.
 The side buttons are completely removable to give you significantly more customization options, and the design manages to be sturdy while also being lightweight.

 6. Logitech G502 HERO Gaming Mouse

-The G Pro may be one of the best gaming mouses Logitech's produced, but it doesn't have an exclusive stranglehold on the HERO 16K sensor.
-The G502 Hero offers a similarly impressive range of mouse gaming features and some impressive specs that are best in class for the asking price.
+The G Pro may be one of the best gaming mice that Logitech has produced, but it doesn't have an exclusive stranglehold on the HERO 16K sensor.
+The G502 Hero offers a similarly impressive range of gaming mouse features and some impressive specs that are best-in-class for the asking price.
 Best of all, Amazon is currently offering the G502 Hero for roughly half of its retail price, so it's one of the best deals you're likely to find anywhere.

 7. Logitech G402 Hyperion Fury FPS Gaming Mouse

-And the manufacturer hasn't skimped in terms of comfort features either.
-It sports an incredibly ergonomic design that's further bolstered by the lightweight and friction resistant materials that provide a smoother and cleaner scrolling experience regardless of the type of games you prefer.
+The manufacturer hasn't skimped in terms of comfort features either.
+It sports an incredibly ergonomic design that's further bolstered by the lightweight and friction-resistant materials that provide a smoother and cleaner scrolling experience regardless of the type of games you prefer.
 It's no wonder that the Hyperion Fury has been enthusiastically adopted by numerous gaming pros.

 8. Logitech G502 Proteus Spectrum Gaming Mouse

 The Proteus Spectrum is neither the most expensive nor the cheapest gaming mouse in the catalog, but it offers some of the best value for the price, and it's our favorite option if you're shopping for a gaming mouse on a budget.
-It includes a whole wealth of RGB lighting features, and this mouse offers a 12,000 maximum DPI.
-While it's not quite at pace with the Hero 16K, it's the next best thing.
+It includes a whole wealth of RGB lighting features, as well as a 12000 maximum DPI.
+While it doesn't quite keep pace with the Hero 16K, it's the next best thing.

-The six foot cable gives you plenty of room to work with, but this gaming mouse also comes with a few adjustable weights so you can achieve the right center of gravity for your gaming style, and this mouse feels great in your grip, at least if you're right handed.
-The dual mode hyper fast scroll wheel can shift seamlessly from fast and free scrolling into weightier, precision scrolling options.
+The six-foot cable gives you plenty of room to work with, and this gaming mouse also comes with a few adjustable weights so you can achieve the right center of gravity for your gaming style.
+It also feels great in your hand, at least if you're right-handed.
+The dual-mode hyper-fast scroll wheel can shift seamlessly from fast and free scrolling into weightier, precision scrolling options.

 9. Logitech G900 Chaos Spectrum Gaming Mouse

-The G900 is another ambidextrous mouse, and while that's a refreshing change of pace in its own right, the performance here is great all around the board.
-Normally retailing for $150, Amazon is currently offering this mouse for less than half that even though it's well worth the traditional price demanded.
-Up to 16.8 million RGB lighting combinations are possible with this mouse, and it offers a respectable max DPI of 12,000.
+The G900 is another ambidextrous mouse, and while that's a refreshing change of pace in its own right, the performance here is great across the board.
+Normally retailing for $150, Amazon is currently offering this mouse for less than half that, even though it's well worth the traditional price demanded.
+Up to 16.8 million RGB lighting combinations are possible with this mouse, and it offers a respectable max DPI of 12000.

 The real star of the show here is the pivot button.
 Invented specifically with the needs of gamers in mind, the pivot button provides you with crisper and more reliable performance in just about any situation.
-This wireless mouse can be transformed into a wired model with any USB cable, but you shouldn't have to rely on the cable very often.
-This mouse provides a respectable battery life of approximately 32 hours, and it makes use of rechargeable batteries.
+This wireless mouse can also be transformed into a wired model with any USB cable, but you shouldn't have to rely on the cable very often.
+It provides a respectable battery life of approximately 32 hours and makes use of rechargeable batteries.

 10. Logitech G403 Prodigy RGB Gaming Mouse